Close

 Tourist and Visitor Visas

-Visitors from approximately 70 visa-exempt countries receive a free visitor visa on arrival, valid for 31 days.
+Visitors from more than 50 visa-waiver countries receive a free visitor visa on arrival, valid for 30 days.
 This can be extended up to 6 months through the Immigration Division.
 Schengen member state passport holders benefit from an extended initial stay of 90 days within any 180-day period under a mutual visa-waiver agreement ratified in June 2016.
 Citizens from countries not on the visa-exempt list must obtain an Entry Permit from the Immigration Department of the Ministry of Foreign Affairs before traveling to Tonga.

 The visitor visa is issued free of charge and accommodates leisure travel, family visits, and short-term tourism.
 Extensions carry an approximate fee of TOP 130 (approximately USD 55) for stays up to six months total.
 All visitor visas prohibit employment, business activities, and educational enrollment during the stay.